-Mycoplasma are small-sized bacteria that are well-known as contaminants of laboratory cell cultures.
-Without having a cell wall around their membrane, they cannot be targeted with antibiotics.
-This makes them a big problem and often the whole culture is lost.
+Mycoplasma are small-sized bacteria that are well-known as contaminant of laboratory cell cultures.
+Without having a cell wall around their membrane they cannot be targeted with antibiotics.
+That makes them a big problem and often the whole culture is lost.